pmrv/CoPanzers/README.md

     Every interface we talked about so far also has a attribute `.destroyed` which is exactly what it says on the tin.
 If an entity is destroyed all attempts to access attributes on its interface will result in `AttributeError`.

 ## Interfaces
 Interfaces and their attributes give your script a way to interface neatly with entities and their components.

 There are three different types of interfaces so far and each exhibits a couple of attributes depending on which components the entity behind the interface sports, `RadarInterface`, `ROInterface` and `RWInterface`.
 The latter being supersets of the respective former. `RWInterface` is what you have for the tank your script is controlling, everything you get from its `.visible` attribute is wrapped in `ROInterface` and everything coming from your radars `.visible` is `RadarInterface`.

 So what are components?
 Basically data about a entity, e.g. `Position` is a component and describes that an entity is positioned at a certain point.
 At the end of this section I'll give you a list which thing we encountered so far (tanks, weapons, radars) has which components, but first have list of all attributes, what type of interface they first appear on and what components are needed for them.

-If you try to access
-an attribute on an interface and the entity lacks the needed component an `AttributeError` will be raised.
-Interfaces refering to the same entity will compare equal.
+If you try to access an attribute on an interface and the entity lacks the needed component an `AttributeError` will be raised.
+Interfaces refering to the same entity are the same, there is only one instance of a given interface type for a given entity.
 From `ROInterface` on interfaces can be indexed (read-only) like dictionaries for some meta data (docs pending).

  Attribute name | First on Interface | Component needed | Description :--------------:|:------------------:|:----------------:|:-----------: